Mo-MR-123/BattleshipGame/README.md

 9. Make the website compatible for smaller device screens aswell.

 10. Make own images for hitting and missing a tile instead of using colors to show hits or miss.

-11. Remove event handler from missed or hit tile on opponent grid permanently.
 ---
 **BUGS:**

-1. Fix event listener being unbound on tile clicked on opponent grid even though it is not the turn of the current player to shoot.

-2. Fix border not showing properly when hovering on tiles on opponent grid in Mozila Firefox browser.
+1. Fix border not showing properly when hovering on tiles on opponent grid in Mozila Firefox browser.
 ---

 **INFO ABOUT HOW BATTLESHIP IS PLAYED:**